Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 check_point.load("./path_to_model") #load model
 ```

 ## The structure of OneFlow model saving
 OneFlow model are the **parameters** of network.
 For now there are no meta graph information in OneFlow model.
 The path to save model have many sub-directories.
-Each of them corresponding to the `name` of `job function `in model.
+Each of them is corresponding to the `name` of `job function` in model.
 For example, we define the model in the first place:

 ```python
 def lenet(data, train=False):